farhan7kay/heart-attack-detector/README.md

 ## Conclusion

 The Heart Disease Diagnosis System demonstrates how fuzzy logic and automated decision-making can be applied in the healthcare domain.
 It provides an efficient and user-friendly way to assess the likelihood of heart disease based on individual health data, potentially aiding early detection and intervention.

-If you have any further questions or need more specific details, feel free to ask!